AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/02-CreatingAndPublishingTheFunctionApp.md

 The function to parse will utilize the code to parse out the columns and build a list of movies.
 The list of movies will then be published to cosmos db using the output binding.

 The best news is you don't have to do anything else code-wise and the solution will just work (the SDK plumbing code is not necessary when you are using bindings)

+**Note**: One callout here is the addition of an id Guid and a MovieId in the spreadsheet as well as the parsing.
+Your data in a normal export might not have this.
+The reason this is here is to allow point reads and utilizing the combination of the `id` string (a random Guid) and the `Title` as the partition.
+This will prevent duplicates as well if the data is re-uploaded

+The reason I wanted to call that out is again just because you might need to massage the export with a random Guid as an `id` string to be used by Cosmos so that you won't duplicate data if the export is happening daily or to prevent duplicates in the event of partial function failure.

 ## Conclusion